One-Nexus/Synergy/README.md

 </div>
 ```

-Using a simple `if` statement you can now conditionally run JavaScript based off your module's Sass option:
+Using a simple `if` statement you can now conditionally run JavaScript based off your module's option:

 ```js
 if(_setting('header', 'dark')) {